department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/research/may-2021-facilities-personalization-research/conversation-guide.md

 Back to our fictional scenario, let's say you are only planning on going to Evanston and Lakeside clinics for right now.

 -   If this was real life and this was your list of facilities, would you do anything here?

 -   Let's say you do want to make this list reflect your current situation.
 How would you do that here?

-*After changing the list:*
+_After changing the list:_

 -   What do you think this change did?

+    -   What's unclear about what this change did, if anything?

+    -   What's helpful about being able to make this change, if anything?

 -   If this was your list of facilities, can you think of a situation where you'd like to change them in this kind of way?

-*Watch for:*
+_Watch for:_

 -   Did editing the list do what they expected it to do?